mpalash/aliakbarmehta/pages/cv.md

 ## Solo Exhibitions

-2025
+*Upcoming*
-:    **Purgatory EDIT: The Liberation Archives of Orphaned Cyborgs**, Project 88, Mumbai, IN
+:    **Purgatory EDIT: The Oracle of Wordly Mirages**, Project 88, Mumbai, IN

 2024
-:    **Purgatory EDIT: The war that is coming is not the last one – part II**, Transmediale Studio, Berlin, DE
+:    **Purgatory EDIT: Liberation Archives for the Cyborgs of Now**, transmediale studio X silent green, Berlin, DE

-2024
-:    **Purgatory EDIT: The Doomscroll Archive**, Speculum Artium, Ljubljana, SL

 2020
 :   **Is there a room with just a colour?**, Myymälä2, Helsinki, FI